darveenvijayan/autoevaluator/README.md

-# autoevaluator

-## LLM Evaluation Toolkit
+# Autoevaluator: An LLM based LLM Evaluation Toolkit :p

 This repository provides a toolkit for evaluating Large Language Model (LLM) outputs.
-It calculates and reports True Positives (TP), False Positives (FP), and False Negatives (FN).
+It iddentifies the True Positives (TP), False Positives (FP), and False Negatives (FN) statements based the generated statement and ground truth provided.

 **Features:**